 A good way to appeal to potential NFT investors is by putting a face to the names you’ve partnered with to produce the NFT art that you’re selling.
 In order to do this, you can host events – either in-person events or virtual events – with the artists who created the NFT assets that you’re selling.
 Inviting the public to connect with these NFT influencers is enough to generate hype for your NFT sale.

-Hosting an AMA event or a live stream with the artists you’ve partnered with is a good way to get people talking about what you’re doing – both in the NFT space and outside of it.
+Hosting an AMA event or a live stream with the artists you have partnered with is a good way to get people talking about what you’re doing – both in the NFT space and outside of it.

 It’s not enough to simply create accounts on various social media platforms and post your NFT assets there for everyone to see.
 As with the crypto industry, NFT sellers can boost their success by building communities online and taking time to interact with the members of those communities.
 Engage your supporters in conversations and let them have a say in how you grow your project.
 Community members who feel valued will purchase your NFT assets in a heartbeat and be loyal supporters of any upcoming NFT projects that you may be working on.